 - Adept in the field and capable of responsibly handling a live news situation

-- Prior experience within the field as a general assignment reporter, reporting and/or editing news stories, ideally for the Web
+- Prior experience within the field as a general assignment reporter, reporting and/or editing news stories, ideally for both television and the Web

 - Skilled in multimedia production, including Final Cut Pro and Photoshop